bsmith89/human-gut-diversity-manuscript/outline.md

         community ecologists.
         This is partially a byproduct of the popular mathematical approaches, especially stability analysis,
-        brought to the field by academics immigrating to ecology from physics in the middle of the 20th century.
+        many of which were brought to the field by theoreticians immigrating to ecology from physics in the middle of the 20th century.
-        More recent influences from thermodynamics and statistical mechanics, as well as evolutionary biology,
+        More recent influences have come from thermodynamics, statistical mechanics, and evolutionary biology,
-        have inspired a new wave of non-equilibrium theories of biodiversity.
+        inspiring a new wave of non-equilibrium theories of biodiversity.
         Here we will refer to these collectively as 'non-niche' or 'neutral' processes,
         although this is grouping a diverse array of forces by only their